A Local's Favourite Caves in Iceland

 Herdís wrote her first book about the Giantess back in 1959, but I think that there are 16 books now.
 I loved her books when I was a little girl :)

-You can visit the cave and the 5-meters tall Giantess.
+You can visit the cave and the 5-meter-tall Giantess.
 She sits in a chair in the kitchen of the cave where she sleeps and snores and burps and does other stuff which children find very funny ;)

-I have written a special travel-blog about: The gentle Giantess in the Cave in Keflavík Town in SW-Iceland
+I have written another travel blog about: The gentle Giantess in the Cave in Keflavík Town in SW-Iceland.

 Þríhnúkagígur - go inside a Magma ChamberÞríhnúkagígur - go inside a Magma Chamber